Classical and quantum phases of the pyrochlore $S=1/2$ magnet with Heisenberg and Dzyaloshinskii-Moriya interactions: Methods

 where $\tau$ is the imaginary time.
 Fourier transforming the site dependence of $\bar{\chi}_{ij}^{\alpha\beta}$ yields the static spin susceptibility $\bar{\chi}^{\alpha\beta}({\bm q})$ as a function of momentum,

 where ${\bm r}_i$ is the position of the pyrochlore site $i$.
 Here, the notation $\bar{\chi}$ is used to distinguish a static (zero frequency) response from an equal-time response $\chi$ as in Eq.~(\ref{eq:IrrepChi}).
 Note that in the general spin-anisotropic case, these susceptibilities are $3\times3$ tensors.
-However, as a result of the symmetries of our Heisenberg plus DM model, the diagonal components $\bar{\chi}^{\alpha\alpha}({\bm q})$ with $\alpha \in\{x,y,z\}$ in the global coordinate frame are related by rotations in momentum space and similarly for the off-diagonal components.
-Below, we will focus our discussions on the diagonal entries and, without loss of generality, consider the $\bar{\chi}^{zz}({\bm q})$ component.
-Since the magnetic orders relevant for this work are all ${\bm q}= \bm{0}$ orders, it is impossible to distinguish them from their peak positions in $\bar{\chi}^{zz}({\bm q})$.
-However, in analogy to Eq.~(\ref{eq:IrrepChi}), a refined characterization is possible via the order parameter susceptibilities
+However, as a result of the symmetries of our Heisenberg-DM model, the diagonal components $\bar{\chi}^{\alpha\alpha}({\bm q})$ with $\alpha \in\{x,y,z\}$ in the global coordinate frame are related by rotations in momentum space and similarly for the off-diagonal components.
+Below, we shall focus our discussions on the diagonal entries and, without loss of generality, consider the $\bar{\chi}^{zz}({\bm q})$ component.
+Since the magnetic orders relevant for this paper are all ${\bm q}= \bm{0}$ orders, it is impossible to distinguish them from their peak positions in $\bar{\chi}^{zz}({\bm q})$.
+However, in analogy to Eq.~(\ref{eq:IrrepChi}), a refined characterization is possible by computing the following susceptibilities

 where $n_i^\alpha$ is the $\alpha$-component of a normalized vector ${\bm n}_i$ which corresponds to the orientation of a spin on site $i$ in the specific spin configuration $\psi$.
 Later, the $\psi$ label will be assigned to $\psi_2$, $\psi_3$ or $T_{1\perp}$ orders to probe the system's tendency to order into these states.
-Note that the susceptibility $\chi_I$ in Eq.~(\ref{eq:IrrepChi}) becomes $\bar{\chi}_{\psi}$ in Eq.~(\ref{eq:order-specific}) if one switches from an equal-time to a static formulation which amounts to the replacement
+Note that the susceptibility $\chi_I$ in Eq.~(\ref{eq:IrrepChi}) becomes $\bar{\chi}_{\psi}$ in Eq.~(\ref{eq:order-specific}) if one switches from an equal-time formulation to a static one, which amounts to the replacement

-in the first term of Eq.~(\ref{eq:IrrepChi}), where $\boxtimes_1$ and $\boxtimes_2$ denote two tetrahedra.
-Note that the second term of Eq.~\eqref{eq:IrrepChi} vanishes in PFFRG as this method can only treat the case of unbroken symmetries.
+in each contribution from two tetrahedra $\boxtimes_1$ and $\boxtimes_2$ in the first term of Eq.~(\ref{eq:IrrepChi}).
+Note that the second term of Eq.~\eqref{eq:IrrepChi} vanishes in the case of unbroken symmetries, i.e., it also does not contribute to order parameter susceptibilities calculated with PFFRG, since this method, by construction, can only treat symmetry-unbroken systems.